 Possibly the most concerning factor behind all these chemicals is there are few to no barriers in the process to prevent chemicals from being used in our everyday items.
 Meaning, your body is slowly taking in small amounts of new chemicals and toxic buildup over time.

-It’s a war of attrition.
+Toxic overload is a war of attrition.

+This constant chemical bombardment your body is fighting every day just to keep you healthy is the reason you should detox.
 We need to reduce our toxic burden wherever possible, support our body’s natural detox pathways, and incorporate detox binders into our health routine.

 - Clearing out toxin buildup

 When your body is working correctly, your intestines, gallbladder, and liver all work together to break down and eliminate toxins.
 Unfortunately, many of the patients I see in my practice have compromised detoxification pathways.
 Meaning, their bodies are unable to effectively process and excrete toxins.

 Without the use of binders, your body is prone to “enterohepatic recirculation.”
 This happens when toxins are not “bound” for excretion through the bowels and instead go through continuous cycles of processing by your liver, reabsorption by your intestines, and then recirculation by your liver.
 This repeated process puts a massive amount of strain on your body as it works to detoxify itself.

 Binders help your body from getting stuck on repeat.
 You can effectively clean out toxin buildup and stop enterohepatic recirculation by using binders for detox.
 Binders also induce the removal of biofilms that cause dysbiosis in the gut—meaning, your gut has more harmful than beneficial bacteria.